BrikerMan/HFUTer/Carthage/Checkouts/SwiftyStoreKit/README.md

 Note that for consumable products, the receipt will only include the information for a couples of minutes after the purchase.

 ### Verify Subscription

+This can be used to check if a subscription was previously purchased, and whether it is still active or if it's expired.

+If a subscription has been purchased multiple times, this method will return `.purchased` or `.expired` for the most recent one.

 ```swift
 let appleValidator = AppleReceiptValidator(service: .production)